Natural forests in Sri Lanka: Patana

-There are two type of 'Patana' found in Sri Lanka; 'Wet Patana grassland' and 'Dry Patana grassland' based on the rainfall pattern and soil of the site.
-'Wet Patana' grass lands are found in areas above 1,500 m from the sea level with mean annual rainfall of over 2,000 mm.
+There are two type of 'patana' found in Sri Lanka; 'wet patana grassland' and 'dry patana grassland' based on the rainfall pattern and soil of the site.
+'Wet patana' grass lands are found in areas above 1,500 m from the sea level with mean annual rainfall of over 2,000 mm.
 Temperature range from 5 °C to 18 °C. Mist, fog and frost and frost are common in these areas and do not experience any dry period.
-The grasses do not reach more than 1 m height and are called 'tussock' grasses which include the Chrysopogon nodulibarbis and Arundinella villosa.
-The animals include a large Sri Lankan sambar and Wild-boare population and few Sri Lankan leopards (Panthera pardus kotiya).
-Extensive 'Wet Patana' are found only in Horton plains.
-'Dry Patana' are found in altitudes between 500 m to 1,600 m.
+The grasses do not reach more than 1 m height and are called 'tussock grasses' which include the Chrysopogon nodulibarbis and Arundinella villosa.
+The animals include a large Sri Lankan sambar and wild boar population and few Sri Lankan leopards (Panthera pardus kotiya).
+Extensive 'wet patana' are found only in Horton plains.
+'Dry patana' are found in altitudes between 500 m to 1,600 m.
 They receive a rainfall about 1,400 to 2,000 mm with a definite dry period.
-Temperature ranges from 18 °C to 24 °C. The vegetation is made up of grasses that grow up to 1-2 m height such as Cymbopogon nardus and Themeda tremula.
-'Dry Patana' is common on hill tops in Hanthana, Gampola, Welimada and Haputale.
+Temperature ranges from 18 °C to 24 °C. The vegetation is made up of grasses that grow up to 1–2 m height such as Cymbopogon nardus and Themeda tremula.
+'Dry patana' is common on hill tops in Hanthana, Gampola, Welimada and Haputale.

 Wetlands

 Wetlands are simply habitats with permanent or temporary accumulation of water with associated plant and animals.
-According to Ramasar Convention, wetlands are defined as areas of marsh, fen, peatland or water, whether natural or salt, including areas of marine water the depth of which at low tide not exceed six metres.
+According to the Ramsar Convention, wetlands are defined as areas of marsh, fen, peatland or water, whether natural or salt, including areas of marine water the depth of which at low tide not exceed six metres.

 Marshes and swamp forests

 Inland freshwater marshlands are low-lying areas that receive water through surface runoff, ground water seepage or flood water from rivers.
 These contain peat (partially decomposed organic matter), and water-logged sticky clay soil.
 Many water birds, amphibians and fresh species inhabit these areas.
 Plants that have adapted to grow in shallow stagnant water such as Colocassi spp., Aponogeton spp., species are abundant in inland marshlands.
 Freshwater swamp forests are not common in Sri Lanka.
-It is a place where forest vegetation is inundated for a short period of time in the year as seen in Waturana swamp at Bulathsinhala located in the 'Kalu ganga' river basin.
+It is a place where forest vegetation is inundated for a short period of time in the year as seen in Waturana swamp at Bulathsinhala located in the 'Kalu Ganga' river basin.